If you’re looking for somewhere to go whale watching in Puerto Rico then you’re in the right place.

 The best spot in Rincón for whale watching is El Faro Lighthouse which is located on a clifftop.

-You will get an excellent view of the ocean from the observation deck here which gives you the best possible chance of spotting a whale.
+As you can imagine, you’ll get an excellent view of the ocean from the observation deck here which gives you the best possible chance of spotting a whale.

 Whilst you can often see whales from the beaches, many people opt for a boat tour which will take you out into the ocean for a closer look at the whales.

-The best time to visit Rincón for whale watching is February, but whales can be seen here from January to March.
+The best time to visit Rincón for whale watching is February, but whales can often be seen here from January to March.

 There’s plenty of great places to stay in Rincón.
 If you’re here for whale watching then it’s a good idea to get a hotel close to El Faro Lighthouse.